webclinic017/edgedb/docs/reference/reference/sql_adapter.rst

 managed in |.gel| files using Gel Schema Definition Language and migration commands.

-Any Postgres-compatible client can connect to an Gel database by using the same port that is used for the Gel protocol and the |branch| name, username, and password already used for the database.
+Any Postgres-compatible client can connect to a Gel database by using the same port that is used for the Gel protocol and the |branch| name, username, and password already used for the database.